Aikhjarto/osm2garmin/README.md

 2) Issue a ./make.sh

 A more sophisticated start command can be "./make.sh | tee osm2garmin.log" from inside a screen.
+This will log simultanously to a file and to stdout.

 Note on Hardware Demands
 ========================